Urban Teacher Residency (MAT)

 application process to ensure that you have a comprehensive understanding of the steps

 needed to apply, as well as all corresponding supplemental materials for your specific

 - Application Deadline: Final Deadline of March 21st.
 Summer admission only.

 - Submit Online Application: Please create your online account and submit your application by following the general application instructions and pay (or waive) the non-refundable $60 application fee.
 Once this step has been completed, the online portal will allow you to upload your supplemental materials.

 The following is a list of the supplemental materials that will accompany your application for the Urban Teacher Residency (MAT) program:

 - Transcript: One from each college attended.

 - Letters of Recommendation: Two

 - Standardized Test Scores: Praxis I, ACT, SAT and GRE can all satisfy the requirement.
 See minimum scores and more information on the Center of Pedagogy’s website. (see test waiver policies).
-Please note: Praxis II is not required admission, but you are highly encouraged to submit Praxis II scores for admission due to the accelerated nature of the UTR program.
-If you do not submit Praxis II scores for before admission, you will be required to submit them during your time in the program.
+Praxis II Scores are required

 - Essays/Personal Statement: Please write an integrated essay providing a response to each of the following questions.